Neethu-Muthu/SecureBallot-Hyperledger/README.md

    git clone https://github.com/yourusername/fabric-network-voting.git
    cd fabric-network-voting
-   for start the network you can use ./startNetwork.sh for stop the network you can use ./stopNetwork.sh bash```
+   for start the network you can use ./startNetwork.sh After starting the network you can run frontend application : for backend you can use node app.js and for ui part npm run dev for stop the network you can use ./stopNetwork.sh bash```
    ````